peterb12/A-Tour-Of-Haskell/Week2.md

 Type signatures do at least two things: they help the compiler give slightly better error messages, and they help you as the programmer remember what type a function needs to take or return.

-This is important **don't edit any of the type signatures in the REPL**.
+This is important: for this week, **don't change any of the type signatures in the REPL**.
 And if you write helper functions while doing the homework, you do **not** have to write type signatures.
-They are in this REPL just so you can get used to seeing them.  **But don't edit them.**
+They are in this REPL just so you can get used to seeing them.  **But don't change them.**

 ## Making Decisions